tomekz/k8s-lab/README.md

 Kubectl will make Dashboard available at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

 - login to Dashboard using a bearer token tied to a user.
-You can use default user To find the token we can use to log in.
-Execute the following command:
+You can use default user To find the token we can use to log in execute the following command:
 ```
-kubectl -n kubernetes-dashboard create token default
+kubectl -n kubernetes-dashboard create token admin-user
 ```

 ## deploy sample services to the same namespace:

 `image` loads [image] to [cluster] cluster